-The Connecticut Personal Injury Lawyers with Carter Mario Injury Lawyers are aware of the damage that can be done when a motor vehicle and a bicycle collide.
+The Connecticut Personal Injury Lawyers with Carter Mario Law Firm is aware of the damage that can be done when a motor vehicle and a bicycle collide.
 Their team of attorneys is available to discuss your legal rights if you have been injured in an accident that was not your fault.